 First on the list of common lawn care issues are bare spots.
 Even the most experienced lawn care expert might fall victim to the occasional patch of grass that dies or just won’t grow.

-What Causes it?
 Many things can cause bare spots, including:

-How to Fix it: To correct bare spots, you must first identify the cause.
+To correct bare spots, you must first identify the cause.
 If foot traffic has killed your grass, consider installing a path or stepping stones to avoid facing the same grass care issue time and time again.
 If you can redirect people and animals, temporarily block off the area to regrow your grass.

 If you have a weed or insect problem, treat the issue with your chosen lawn care method.
 It can be difficult to detect the kinds of insects that are causing damage so you can use a solution of two tablespoons of lemon-scented dishwashing detergent mixed with two gallons of water and pour it on a patch of your grass.
 Using this drench test will encourage insects to escape the soil, letting you know what kind of insect you’re dealing with.
 Once you know the insect, you can treat the problem.